Tyrrrz/CliFx/Readme.md

 You can run `dotnet myapp.dll cmd1 [command] --help` to show help on a specific command.
 ```

-> ⚠️ Note that defining a default (unnamed) command is not required.
+> 💡 Defining a default (unnamed) command is not required.
-If it's absent, running the application without specifying a command will just show root level help text.
+If it's absent, running the application without specifying a command will just show the root level help text.

 ### Reporting errors